-We’re always looking for easy ways to save money on energy, and teach our kids to be more environmentally conscious.
-From when to do your dishes, to what you’re probably doing wrong with your thermostat, here are some easy ways so you can save money at home:
+We’re always looking for easy ways to save money on energy bills, and teach our kids to be more environmentally conscious.
+From when to do your dishes, to what you’re probably doing wrong with your thermostat, here are some easy ways to save big on energy bills.

 1. Save on electricity!